Find Your Perfect School

 Although fatalities for HVAC technicians are rare, in 2015 the Dept. of Labor reported 27 fatalities in the field of HVAC systems by either transportation, falls, chemical inhalation, or electrical shocks.

 Will I need a license or certification as an HVACR Tech?

+Do HVAC technicians need proof that they know their stuff?
 The Environmental Protection Agency (EPA) stipulates that anyone handling dangerous refrigerants is properly trained to do so.
 You will need to take the EPA certification exam to buy and work with freon, etc.

 What is the salary of an HVACR Technician?

 HVAC technicians, more often than not, must start out at the bottom and work their way up; therefore, starting salary and top salary earnings can be quite different.
 The Bureau of Labor Statistics reports the salary of an HVACR Technician to be approximately $48,630 per year as of May 2021.
 With air conditioning experience, the highest-paid 10% earned upwards of $78,210 annually.

 What is the job outlook for HVACR Techs?